ionic-team/ionic-cli/README.md

 The Ionic command line interface (CLI) is your go-to tool for developing [Ionic](https://ionicframework.com/) apps.

-Use the `ionic help` command for more detailed task information.
+Use `ionic --help` for more detailed command information.

 :mega: **Support/Questions?**: Please see our [Support Page](https://ionicframework.com/support) for general support questions.
 The